gpuweb/WSL/Spec/source/index.rst

 .. todo::
     Change the variable declaration ott rules to support threadgroup local variables

-Finally a statement that consists of a single expression (followed by a semicolon) is well-typed if that expression is well-typed, and its set of behaviours is then {Nothing}.
+Finally a statement that consists of a single expression (followed by a semicolon) is well-typed if that expression is well-typed in control-flow of the same uniformity, and its set of behaviours is then {Nothing}.

 .. math::
     :nowrap: